densitydesign/teaching-dd15/content/syllabus/body.md

 # Objectives
-At the end of the course, the students will have learned:
+At the end of the course, students will have gained:
 1. Knowledge in the data visualization, information visualization, information design disciplines, and the role of communication design;
 2. Knowledge and use of the visual variables and application of communication design to visualization of data and information;
 3. Knowledge on tools for data manipulation (Excel, OpenRefine) and for the creation of visual structures (RAWGraphs, Gephi);
 4. Knowledge on data harvesting/scraping (Web Scraper Chrome Extension) and data collection through APIs;
-5. Understanding basic statistics and software for their application (R);
+5. Knowledge on  basic concepts from statistics and softwares for their application (R);
-Knowledge of the rhetorical-argumentative figures (especially those based on analogy and metaphor).
+6. Knowledge of the rhetorical-argumentative figures (especially those based on analogy and metaphor).

 # Course structure and deliverables